Matvey300/Cytechpro/Pyton_main/Pyton_Data_Analytic_project/readme.md

 - Navigates to the product’s **Reviews** tab and follows **Next** pagination
 - Waits for review cards (`[data-hook="review"]`) to render before saving
 - **Saves HTML locally first** (diagnostics include `*_nocards.html` if cards not detected yet)
-- Parses HTML and appends structured rows to `reviews.csv`
+- Parses HTML, computes TextBlob sentiment, and appends structured rows to `reviews.csv`
 - Incremental on re-runs:
   - Skips already collected `review_id`
   - Stops early if a page has 0 new reviews